harvester/docs/docs/settings/settings.md

 Default: none

+!!! note
+    See [Troubleshooting](../../troubleshooting/harvester/#i-cant-access-harvester-after-i-changed-ssltls-enabled-protocols-and-ciphers) if you have misconfigured this setting and no longer have access to Harvester GUI and API.

 #### Example

 The following example sets the enabled SSL/TLS protocols to `TLSv1.2` and `TLSv1.3` and the ciphers list to